livepeer/studio/packages/www/README.md

 ## Accessing the Dashboard Locally

-In order to access the Livepeer.com Dashboard locally, you'll need to run the API server.
+In order to access the Livepeer Studio Dashboard locally, you'll need to run the API server.

 ### Step 1